 - Recessed docking station for tools and accessories

-The Umpqua Steamboat ZS2 1200 Camo is an ambidextrous sling pack that has a carrying position almost identical to a regular backpack which gives you a full range of motion on both sides.
+The Umpqua Steamboat ZS2 1200 Camo is an ambidextrous sling pack with a carrying position almost identical to a regular backpack, giving you a full range of motion on both sides.

 It has two MOLLE attachment stations for carrying extra accessories with you.